 As beauty editors, it's our duty (and a fun one at that) to prioritize testing all the new, exciting products from Black-owned and Black-founded brands.
 And while we work to spotlight brands from the Black community year-round, Black History Month is a time to amplify our coverage and celebrate our favorite brands—as well highlight the contributions these formulas have made in the industry and to our skin, hair, and bodies.

-Ahead, our team shares our picks du jour—the brands and products getting us through winter weather, work from home, and the twelfth month of the pandemic.
+Ahead, our team shares our picks du jour—the brands and products getting us through winter weather and work from home.
 Keep scrolling for your new favorite products.

 Olivia Hancock, Associate Editor

 I am constantly in awe of Uoma Beauty’s founder, Sharon Chuter.
 She’s a dynamic, thoughtful leader committed to creating products that celebrate all skin tones and is equally passionate about holding the industry accountable in terms of diversity and representation.
 My first introduction to the brand was through their lipsticks and lip glosses (Sade and Class are my favorite shades).
 And after falling in love with the look and feel of the lip products, I’ve been a proud Uoma Beauty supporter ever since.
 Their incredibly pigmented eyeshadow palettes and new mascara have also been in regular rotation when I do my makeup for Zoom calls and interviews.